sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - The single best predictor of the future returns of bonds, before inflation, is their yield to maturity.

-- Ashok Krish - Detested memorizing stuff.
-Exams are test of time than knowledge and analytical ability.
-Understand things from first principles, basic heuristics , models & metamodels.
-Avoid Hard manual labour, picks things that can be broken down and mastered.
-In terms of Indian cooking, tacit knowledge is no where captured.
-Health and nutrition is very complex subject.
-    - Fats - they dont undergo any chemical changes till they reach intestine.
-Essentially replacement for Water at High temperature.
-    - Fats do not cause insuline spike
-    - Need certain amount of Fats.avoid trans-fats & refined oils.
-Always use refined oil for frying.
-    - Moderate ghee, butter are fine.
-    - All spice flavours are fat soluble.
-Always spice add powders at the end and whole spices in fat i.e. Oil.
-    - Carbohydrates,
-        - try to eat those has much fiber..Potatoes are better than grains.
-    - Avoid direct sugars.
-    - Salt & Sugar sensors are at the tip of the toungue.
-    - Avoid any liquid that has sugar in it.
-    - Cook vegetables and meat separately as both require different kind of heat.
-    - People tend to skeptical when it comes to food which is natural.
-    - Cooking generally has some degree of undoing like acid for bitter, dehydrate if soggy etc.
-    - Restaurants exploit craving for salty, sweet and fatty tastes

 - Fire
     - 30 times of Annual expenses is needed to sustain cash flows in retirement.

-- Apache Parquet
-    - language-independent storage format, designed for online analytics, so:
-        - Column oriented
-        - Typed
-        - Binary
-        - Compressed
-    - A Parquet file stores data column-oriented on the disk, in batches called "row groups".
-    - Parquet storage can provide substantial space savings.
-    - Parquet storage is a bit slower than native storage, but can offload management of static data from the back-up and reliability operations needed by the rest of the data.

-- gRPC and REST
-    - Allows browser apps to call gRPC services as RESTful APIs with JSON.
-The browser app doesn’t need to generate a gRPC client or know anything about gRPC.
-        - grpc-gateway is another technology for creating RESTful JSON APIs from gRPC services.
-It generates reverse proxy to convert RESTFUL calls to gRPC and vice versa
-        - gRPC JSON transcoding runs inside an ASP.NET Core app.
-It deserializes JSON into Protobuf messages, then invokes the gRPC service directly.JSON transcoding deserializes JSON to Protobuf messages and invokes the gRPC service directly.
-There are significant performance benefits in doing this in-process vs. making a new gRPC call to a different server.

 ## 2022-may-13 Fri

-- [Learning from Markets][Stocks]
-    - Nothing lasts forever.
-When growth stocks were going up every day, it felt like it would never end.
-Now that growth stocks are going down, it feels like it will never end.
-Everything ends, eventually.
-    - Survival is the most important thing.
-Your portfolio must be able to weather euphoria, panic, and malaise.
-    - Risk management is most critical when it feels like you’re getting punished for managing risk.
-    - Nothing is a perfect inflation hedge.
-Not gold, stocks, crypto, or cash.
-Different inflation hedges work in different inflationary regimes.
-No one size fits all.
-    - Diversification is the only answer to an unpredictable future.
-If everything is working, you’re not really diversified.
-    - Interest rates matter a lot.
-The cost of money is the lifeblood of the economy and the psychological north star for investors.
-    - Nothing is risk-free.
-The S&P 500 is down 16% year-to-date.
-Intermediate-term “risk-free” government bonds are down 20%.
-    - You’re not a genius on the way up or an idiot on the way down.
-    - When everything is going down, everybody loses money.
-    - Analogs are dangerous.
-We know how things played out in the past.
-That doesn’t tell us how things will play out in the future.
-    - The more confident somebody seems, the more cautious you should be in taking their advice.
-    - Inflation is unpredictable.
-    - Memes are not fundamentals.
-    - Nobody knows what will happen next.
-    - There are no new paradigms.
-    - Past performance is not indicative of future performance.
-Past behavior is.
-    - Too much leverage will eventually come back to bite you.
-    - Cash is not trash.
-    - You didn’t know this was going to happen.
-You don’t know what’s going to happen next.
-    - Investing is hard.
-    - never let bad market go waste

 - Spices
     - Almost all are oil soluble and not water soluble